-As an example of a Mixed Strategy found by Niou and Ordeshook, consider this quote concerning Tactical Dispositions from Sun Tzu, in the translation of L. Giles, chapter 6 and rendered as mindmap in figure 12.
+As an example of a Mixed Strategy found by Niou and Ordeshook, consider this quote concerning Tactical Dispositions from Sun Tzu, in the translation of L. Giles, chapter 6 and rendered as mindmap in figure 9.

 Sun Tzu states that you should never repeat yourself; Niou and Ordeshook recognize this as the concept of a Mixed Strategy.
 In a classical game theoretic sense, this should mean that Sun Tzu would use a random strategy, like throwing dice, to establish his next move.
 This seems rather unlikely, considering his contempt for oracles.
 On the other hand Sun Tzu explicitly recommends to be variable in your choice of strategy.
 He connects this with the concepts chen (orthodox/expected/direct) and ch'i (unorthodox/unexpected/indirect).
 But also in this context he never explicitly refers to the strategic reasoning of the opponent.
+And a variable behaviour is not necessarily random behaviour.